sirmspencer/doit/README.md

 etc

+### Home alias

+By default the load in this order, with the last loaded taking priority.

+1. Home aliases
+2. Project aliases
+3. Home aliases marked with `^override`
+4. Project aliases marked with `^override`

+When called with `do -me my-alias` it will reverse the priority of home vs project aliases

+1. Project aliases
+2. Home aliases
+3. Project aliases marked with `^override`
+4. Home aliases marked with `^override`

 ## Motivation

 There are other cli tools that help alot.
 Makefile, package.json, bashrc, etc.  They all help but have limitations.
 The limitations are about how much you can extend a call.

 There is also clojure specific (or at least in my domain) calls that are hard.

 ## Examples